Docker

 VOLUME ["/data"] |

-instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.
-The value can be a JSON array, VOLUME ["/var/log/"]
+The VOLUME instruction creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers.
+The value can be a JSON array, VOLUME ["/var/log/"], or a plain string with multiple arguments, such as VOLUME /var/log or VOLUME /var/log /var/db.
+For more information/examples and mounting instructions via the Docker client, refer to Share Directories via Volumes documentation.

-command initializes the newly created volume with any data that exists at the specified location within the base image.
+The docker run command initializes the newly created volume with any data that exists at the specified location within the base image.
 For example, consider the following Dockerfile snippet:

 FROM ubuntu |

-This Dockerfile results in an image that causes docker run
+This Dockerfile results in an image that causes docker run to create a new mount point at /myvol and copy the greeting file into the newly created volume.

 -